-- If a student tests positive for COVID-19 and it is determined that the student was in your class within the exposure timeframes which include 48 hours prior to symptom onset and 48 hours prior to a positive COVID-19 test, you will be notified of exposure in general WITHOUT receiving any personal health identifiers.
+- If a student tests positive for COVID-19 and it is determined that the student was in your class within the exposure timeframes, which include 48 hours before symptom onset and 48 hours before a positive COVID-19 test, you will be notified of exposure in general WITHOUT receiving any personal health identifiers.

-- If faculty, staff, and/or students are following proper social distancing protocol and safety protocol the risk is minimal, quarantine/isolation protocols may not be advised, especially if close contacts have already been vaccinated.
+- If faculty, staff, and students follow proper social distancing and safety protocols, the risk is minimal; quarantine/isolation protocols may not be advised, especially if close contacts have already been vaccinated.

 All services will continue to operate online.
-However, in addition, we will also offer all student services face to face.
+However, we will also offer all student services face to face.

 What are the in-person hours for student services?